-As a WWBD2019 supporter we are asking community to support international principles for whistleblower protection legislation and to require each national parliament passing laws which could enable the principles.
+As a WWBD2019 supporter, we are asking the community to support international principles for whistleblower protection legislation and to require each national parliament to pass laws that could enable the principles.

 World Whistleblowers Day is an international observance held on June 23 every year.
 Its main goal is to raise public awareness about the important role of whistleblowers in combating corruption and maintaining national security.